nanek/node-dwolla/README.md

     // get oauth_token, be sure to set the proper scope
     // use oauth lib or everyauth to setup OAuth2
-    // see nanek/everyauth for example Dwolla authentication var token = req.session.oauth_token;
+    // see everyauth for example Dwolla authentication var token = req.session.oauth_token;

     dwolla.fullAccountInfo(token, function(err, data) {